dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 In addition you'll need `nimble install nimcrypto docopt ptr_math strenc` plus `donut.exe` and `denim.exe` in the CWD depending on what you want to do.

+Make sure you use an up to date Nim version.
+It works fine for me with Nim version 1.6.2.

 ```
 NimSyscall_Loader v 1.0